These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to distinguish between favorable and unfavorable ankylosis

-Why: Favorable ankylosis (DC 5223) and unfavorable ankylosis (DC 5222) have different rating percentages.
+Favorable ankylosis (DC 5223) and unfavorable ankylosis (DC 5222) have different rating percentages.
 If your ankylosis actually qualifies as unfavorable but is documented as favorable, you would receive a lower rating.
 Conversely, if you have true favorable ankylosis, it is important that it is correctly documented.

-Do this instead: Understand your own condition before the exam.
+Instead: Understand your own condition before the exam.
 If your finger is fixed at a significant angle, in extension, or with visible angulation/rotation, bring this to the examiner's attention.
 Ask the examiner to measure the gap and document the joint angle at fixation.

 Impact: All levels - determines DC 5222 vs. 5223